-One of the reasons we love this salad is due to it’s high nutrition content.
-Since this recipe contains kale, it’s teeming with vitamins and minerals, such as calcium, manganese, and vitamins A, C, K, and B-6.
-In fact, kale is considered a superfood, and for good reason–just a one cup serving provides you with 33 calories, 0 grams of saturated fat, 25 milligrams of sodium, and 3 grams of protein, so it’s a great addition to your refrigerator and daily diet.
-In addition to the multiple nutritional benefits, kale has also been found to contain anti-inflammatory nutrients, which studies have shown may aid in fighting different forms of cancer.
-This research has shown that the carotenoids lutein and beta-carotene are stand-out antioxidants and help reduce oxidative stress (1).
+We love this salad, not only for its taste and beauty, but also for its high nutrition content.
+Since this recipe contains kale as its main ingredient, it is teeming with vitamins and minerals such as calcium, manganese, and vitamins A, C, K, and B-6.
+In fact, kale is considered a superfood, and for good reason.
+Just a one cup serving provides you with 33 calories, 0 grams of saturated fat, 25 milligrams of sodium, and 3 grams of protein–a great addition to your refrigerator and to your daily diet.
+In addition to the multiple nutritional benefits, kale is known to contain anti-inflammatory properties, which studies show may aid in fighting different forms of cancer.
+Research shows that the carotenoids lutein and beta-carotene are stand-out antioxidants and help reduce oxidative stress.

 In a large mixing bowl, combine kale, almonds, strawberries, and blueberries.
 Gently combine, and set aside.